hunterowens/hunterowens.github.io/_posts/2013-10-31-Python-for-Data-Analysis-Workshop.markdown

+---
+layout: post
+title:  "Python for Data Analysis - Workshop"
+date:   2013-10-31 11:16:25
+categories: python data
+---

 Below are the notes/key points from the Workshop I gave to [Hack@UChicago](http://hack.uchicago.edu) on using Python for Data Analysis.
 Many thanks to all those who helped me put it togehter.
-The source is avaliable on [Github](http://github.com/hunterowens/python-data-analysis).
+The source is avaliable on [Github](http://github.com/hunterowens/python-data-workshop).

 #Python For Data Analysis